aventurino13/service-catalog/README.md

 - Right now all the endpoints are returning Service entity Db objects.
 I would like to convert them to returning DTOs to the controller
 - Right now all the search/filter functionality is separated out into different endpoints.
 I would like combine the search functionality into a single search with dynamic options - so you could search by multiple fields and sort the results as desired
 - I started looking into passport authorization - seems like this is a good tool for nest for providing some user/password as well as JWT authorization.
+- It would also be nice to setup some logging.
+I think you can use middleware to setup logging for reach request and response.

 ## Work Log
    - Created a new nest project